the-eco-foundation/eco-routes/contracts/README.md

 #### API

-*__createIntent__: Creates an intent to execute instructions on a contract on a supported chain in exchange for a bundle of assets.
-If a proof ON THE SOURCE CHAIN is not completed by the expiry time, the reward funds will not be redeemable by the solver, REGARDLESS OF WHETHER THE INSTRUCTIONS WERE EXECUTED.
-The onus of that time management (i.e. how long it takes for data to post to L1, etc.) is on the intent solver.
-The inbox contract on the destination chain will be the msg.sender for the instructions that are executed.*
+*__createIntent__:* Creates an intent to execute instructions on a contract on a supported chain in exchange for a bundle of assets.
+If a proof on the source chain is not completed by the expiry time, the reward funds will not be redeemable by the solver, __regardless of whether the instructions were executed__.
+The onus of that time management (i.e. how long it takes for data to post to L1, etc.) is on the intent filler. __The inbox contract on the destination chain will be the msg.sender for the instructions that are executed__.

 Attributes:
 - `_destinationChain` (uint256) the chain on which the user wishes to transact